yiisoft/yii-middleware/README.md

 $middleware = $middleware->toUrl('/login');
 // Or specify route data for redirection:
 $middleware = $middleware->toRoute('auth/login', ['parameter' => 'value']);
-// If you have set a redirect URL with {@see toUrl()}, the middleware ignores the route data, since the URL is a priority.
+// If you have set a redirect URL with "toUrl()" method, the middleware ignores the route data, since the URL is a
+// priority.

 $response = $middleware->process($request, $handler);
 ```